 More than six million people in the UK work either in isolation or without direct supervision, often in places or circumstances that put them at potential risk.
 A wide variety of organisations and industry sectors employ people whose jobs require them to work or operate alone, either regularly or occasionally.

 Almost by definition, lone working can be both intimidating and at times dangerous, so the protection of lone workers involves a twofold approach; not only to provide safeguards but also to offer reassurance to the people involved.

 A Guide to Buying A Lone Worker Service

 A guide to lone worker services for the transport sector (2013)

-The use of a Lone Worker device or app (October 2014)
+The use of a Lone Worker device or app (March 2023)

 A guide on the use of a Lone Worker device or app detailing information on threat, potential threat, no direct threat and no threat.

-Lone Workers – an employers guide (February 2010)
+Lone Workers – An Employers Guide (February 2010)